kronostechnologies/design-elements/README.md

 To contribute to Design Elements or implement its components in your app, you will most likely have to get familiar with the following packages:

 - `/react/`: [React](https://reactjs.org/) implementation of Design Elements.
 This is our first delivery target.
-- `/web/` : Complementary [Sass](https://sass-lang.com/) snipets to be used alongside Design Elements components.
-On the long term, our goal is for this folder to contain the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) implementation of Design Elements.
 - `/storybook/`: This package contains the [Storybook](https://storybook.js.org/) documentation for Design Elements' React components.
 This includes props documentation and components implementation examples.

 ### Quick start